11 video game marketing campaigns we love (2025 update)

 You’d be forgiven for not giving Hideo Kojima’s survival horror demo, P.T., much attention when it was first unveiled at Sony’s Gamescom presentation in 2014.
 It had a very short blink-and-you’ll-miss-it trailer and was created by a seemingly unknown developer, 7780s Studio.

-The only real noteworthy thing about this ‘“interactive teaser” (as it was described) was that it was released for free immediately onto the PlayStation Store, which is where things started to get interesting.
+The only noteworthy aspect of this ‘interactive teaser’ (as it was described) was that it was released for free immediately onto the PlayStation Store, which is where things started to get interesting.

 P.T. sees players stepping into an eerie hallway that appears stuck in an endless loop, with a sinister ghost haunting their every move.
 It has a meticulously crafted atmosphere, unsettling audio design and chilling visuals, instilling a horrific sense of dread.